 5:02 I said, "A day!
 How long does it take them to fall off?"

 5:05 "A week."

-5:07 Meanwhile, the lamb that he had just did his little procedure on is, you know, he's just prancing around, bleeding stopped.
+5:06 Meanwhile, the lamb that he had just done his little procedure on is, you know, he's just prancing around, bleeding stopped.
 He's, you know, nibbling on some grass, frolicking.
-And I was just so blown away at how wrong I was, in that second.
+And I was just so blown away at how completely wrong I was, in that second.
 And I was reminded how utterly wrong I am, so much of the time.
-(Laughter) And I was especially reminded of what an ridiculously short straw I had that day because now I had to do what Albert had just done, and there are like 100 of these lambs in the pen, and suddenly this whole thing's starting to feel like a German porno, and I'm like ...
-(Laughter)

 5:49 Melanie picks up the lamb, puts it on the post, opens it up.
 Albert hands me the knife.
 I go in, tail comes off.
 I go in, I grab the scrotum, tip comes off.
 Albert instructs, "Push it way up there."
 I do.
 "Push it further."
 I do.